SleeveShirts

 It replaces sunscreen on your arms, neck, ears, and scalp.
 It layers under a shell when weather shifts.
 It weighs less than a banana.
 And as we explained in 5 Features to Look for in a Sun Hoodie, the right one feels like wearing nothing at all — except you're blocking 98% of UV radiation.

-We tested 8 of the most recommended sun hoodies across hiking, trail running, climbing, travel, and everyday wear — and ranked them on UV protection, breathability, comfort, and value.
+We compared 8 of the most recommended sun hoodies across hiking, trail running, climbing, travel, and everyday wear — and ranked them on UV protection, breathability, comfort, and value.

 1. Why a Sun Hoodie Beats a T-Shirt + Sunscreen